phiton/pwService/README.md

             ex: ./pwService -p=/etc/myPasswdFile -g=/etc/myGroupFile

 # How to access the service:
 The service can be accessed via any webbrowser and runs on port 8081.
 The url will be localhost:8081.
+Another viable option is postman.

 # Available methods: